 If you are not aware of your current business credit score, we highly recommend you check it out at Equifax.
 It only takes a few minutes, and will help you quickly understand your options and how potential lenders will view your business.

 With a physical presence, you’ll also need an online presence, or a website.
 Your website is often the first contact a customer has with your business, so you want something presentable, professional, up-to-date and easy to navigate.
 Having an email address that reflects your business name, (for example: email@example.com) is a great way to legitimize your business to you customers.
-There are tons of tools out there to help you get started like GoDaddy, BlueHost, and WordPress.
+There are tons of business tools out there to help you get started like GoDaddy, BlueHost, and WordPress.